COSC3020/augmenting-paths-E-Merrill/README.md

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.

 I recieved a ton of help from Natalie Sleight, pretty much my whole understanding of the assignment was because of her help.
+She helped me realize that it was basically just Dijkstra's but a little different (mostly because of using strings rather than numbers.)
+She also gave me the idea of using objects to get keys for every node name in order to more easily compare a given node to the target node.